You’ve started a blog! Yeah! I remember that feeling myself!

-The truth is, bloggers, quit when it gets hard.
+The truth is, many amateur bloggers quit when it gets hard.

 They don’t give it enough time and do the right things to try to make it work.
 If they aren’t getting traffic, they think it is their content and stop blogging.

-If you are not getting traffic, you are not making money or do not understand how to do the blogging things then you need to learn.
+If you are not getting traffic, you are not making money or understanding how to do the blogging things; you need to learn.
 Don’t give up.
-There are many resources out there to help you learn how to do all of the things.
+There are many resources out there to help you learn how to do it all.

 If you quit before you give it a chance, you will never know what could be.

 9. Not setting realistic goals